 By Stone duality, the set of all complete -types of a theory inherits a Stone topology, and is called the Stone space of the theory .

 There are some extension of this notion of type beyond first order, for example the notion of Galois types in infinitary logic, which is particularly important i the study of abstract elementary classes.

-An important method toward classification of theories is study of the number of nonisomorphic models in each cardinality; its study if related to the study of types, and the phenomenon of forking in model theory; that aspect is studied in stability theory.
+An important method toward classification of theories is study of the number of nonisomorphic models in each cardinality; its study is related to the study of types, and the phenomenon of forking in model theory; that aspect is studied in stability theory.

+Types generalize points by replacing them with their principal ultrafilters of definable sets.
 The simplest first order theories are generalizations of algebraic geometry where points correspond to special (e.g. maximal, prime) ideals in a ring; types generalize points in some of such cases.
 Other “spectral” intuition also applies.

 Finally, one may expand the model a larger model .
 The elements of automorphism group of the larger model will move the “points” around and a type will become an orbit for the larger model .
 This point of view is used especially for the generalization, so called Galois types.